JKRhb/dtls2/README.md

 DTLS provides datagram socket encryption.
 Implemented using OpenSSL over FFI.
 This package supports native platforms only, because there are no datagram sockets on Web.
-It is based on the [`dtls`](https://pub.dev/packages/dtls) package which was discontinued by its maintainers.
+It is based on the [`dtls`](https://pub.dev/packages/dtls) package which was discontinued by its maintainers but offers a more convenient API as well as additional features.

 ## Features

-Currently, only the client side is implemented, providing support for DTLS in PKI and PSK mode.
+The library provides both a client and a server implementation with support for DTLS in PKI and PSK mode.
-The library is compatible with both OpenSSL 1.1 and OpenSSL 3.
+It is compatible with both OpenSSL 1.1 and OpenSSL 3.

 ## Limitations

+Connecting to a server currently does not seem to work on macOS.

-During the DTLS handshake, messages currently get corrupted when too many cipher suites are offered to the server, making it impossible to complete the handshake.
+Futhermore, during the DTLS handshake, messages currently get corrupted when too many cipher suites are offered to the server, making it impossible to complete the handshake.
 The issue will probably be fixed with the release of OpenSSL 3.2.

 To circumvent the problem, you can specify a specific set of ciphers in the